 Know the difference between want and need

 This is the real next step because you can’t cut what you don’t need if you don’t understand the difference between want and need.
-Take a good long look at your finances and think about what you need.
+Take a good, long look at your finances and think about what you need.
 Know what the things are that you honestly cannot live without.
 Some of this might be obvious like you need to pay rent and you need to pay for electricity.
 But some things might be less obvious.
 Do you need that second car?
 Can you shop at a less expensive grocery store?

 Cut what you can